tqec/topologiq/README.md

 > ***Note.*** ***Topologiq*** is compatible with [PyZX](https://github.com/zxcalc/pyzx) (incl. [phases & T-gates](./assets/notebooks/pyzx_phases_t_gates.ipynb), [Pauli webs](./assets/notebooks/pyzx_pauli_webs.ipynb), and [QASM interop](./assets/notebooks/qasm_via_pyzx.ipynb)) and, theoretically, any other ZX tool able to produce a similar ZX graphs.

 ## Background
 ZX-calculus<sup>[1-7]</sup> is a helpful and intuitive way to represent and manipulate design quantum circuits.
-Virtues notwithstanding, ZX-circuits/graphs are not immediately amicable to quantum error correction (QEC).
+Virtues notwithstanding, ZX-circuits/graphs are not immediately amicable to QEC.
 Barring unexpected developments on the hardware front, there is a need to convert them into logical computations resilient to errors.

 A leading approach to building logical quantum computations that are seemingly resilient to errors is the surface code,<sup>[8-14]</sup> a planar entanglement of qubit operations that join many qubits into a single logical computation.
 Lattice surgery<sup>[15-23]</sup> is the process of merging and splitting surface code patches to create continuous logical computations, often visualised as space-time diagrams like Figure 1.